Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 To find a good price on the car you want take your time to compare dealerships, private sellers and other options.

-What extra costs should I budget for when buying a car in Canada?
+Extra costs to budget for when buying a car in Canada

 The sticker price of the car is the main expense, but not the only one.
 When deciding whether you should buy a car, make sure you have enough to cover all of the related expenses — both during and after the purchase.